-- ✓ Introduce claim(s) and organize the reasons and evidence clearly.
-CCSS.ELA-Literacy.W.6.1A - Trace and evaluate the argument and specific claims in a text, distinguishing claims that are supported by reasons and evidence from claims that are not.
-CCSS.ELA-Literacy.RI.6.8 - Support claim(s) with clear reasons and relevant evidence, using credible sources and demonstrating an understanding of the topic or text.
-CCSS.ELA-Literacy.W.6.1B
+- Introduce claim(s), acknowledge alternate or opposing claims, and organize the reasons and evidence logically.
+CCSS.ELA-Literacy.W.7.1A - Trace and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient to support the claims.
+CCSS.ELA-Literacy.RI.7.8 - Support claim(s) with logical reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of the topic or text.
+CCSS.ELA-Literacy.W.7.1B